lucasepe/lib_mysqludf_qrencode/README.md

 To list all installed functions
 -------------------------------

-At mysql commandline prompt, type__
+At mysql commandline prompt, type:

     SELECT  FROM mysql.func;